jasherai/chef-workflow-wiki/understanding-the-scheduler.md

 * VM Database: This is the system used to persist changes in the scheduler.
   Most of the data you get back from chef-workflow in rake tasks and tests comes from this system.
-* Provisioner: An object (*not* a class) that has a known interface which describes how machine relationships (such as a VM provision, or bootstrapping a node) can be applied and reverted.
+* Provisioner: An object ( *not* a class ) that has a known interface which describes how machine relationships (such as a VM provision, or bootstrapping a node) can be applied and reverted.
 See [[Writing a Provisioner]] for further exposition.
-* Serial and Parallel: while not divergent from their canonical definitions, these are actually mutually exclusive modes that the scheduler runs in that determines how it tackles provisioning.
+* Serial and Parallel: while not divergent from their canonical definitions, these are actually mutually exclusive modes that the scheduler runs in that determine how it tackles provisioning.
 * Server Group or Role: A name associated with a set of provisioners.
 This is additionally applied to the machines that make up the result of a provisioning operation.
 This term is conflated with Chef's roles due to an